adobe-platform/porter/docs/detailed_design/config-reference.md

 ### environments

-environments is a complex object and namespace for configuration
+environments is a namespace for configuration

 ### environment name